French prisoners of war in World War II: Wartime repatriation

 Initially, following the armistice, it was rumoured that all French troops would be soon returned by the Germans.
 Petain tasked Georges Scapini, a World War I veteran and a pro-German member of the Chamber of Deputies, to negotiate the release of hostages.
 Scapini initially argued to the Germans that the transfer of prisoners as a goodwill gesture would ensure French public support for the Axis occupation and the Vichy regime.
 From his contacts with the German Ambassador Otto Abetz and Hermann Reinecke of the OKW, however, he realized that the prisoners were to be used as a bargaining chip to ensure French collaboration, and that a full transfer of French prisoners would be impossible.
 After the expulsion of 100,000 Jews from Lorraine was ordered by its Gauleiter Josef Bürckel, Hitler would make the concession of allowing France to assume the protecting power for its own prisoners of war.
 This was also because the previous protecting power of France, the United States, began to sympathize with Britain and after its diplomatic staff became too small to conduct routine inspections of German prison camps.

 From the autumn of 1940, the Germans began to repatriate French reservists whose private occupations were in short supply in Vichy France, such as medical workers like doctors and nurses along with postmen and gendarmes.
 In 1941, after lobbying by the Vichy government, the policy was extended to French veterans of World War I and fathers of four or more children.
 Individual prisoners with good contacts could also be requested for repatriation.
 In practice, this meant that a disproportionate number of prisoners who were released early came from the upper classes.

 In 1941, the Germans introduced the Flamenpolitik, intended to divide German-occupied Belgium by favouring Dutch speakers over French ones.
 In February 1941, repatriation of Flemish prisoners began.
 At the time, Dutch dialects were still widely spoken in French Flanders and, although Belgian prisoners were primarily targeted by the policy, some French prisoners were also released as a result.

 The reintegration of French prisoners into civilian life was facilitated by a network of Maisons du Prisonnier (Prisoner Houses), established across France, which would help them readjust and find work.
-Generally, prisoners generally found it easy to regain their pre-war jobs because of the shortage of labour.
+Generally, prisoners found it easy to regain their pre-war jobs because of the shortage of labour.
 The government had hoped that returning prisoners of war would be more sympathetic to the Vichy regime, but prisoners coming back were not noticeably more loyal to Vichy than other groups.